-(Ord.
-No. 11-12, § 3, 11-28-2011)

 Sec.
-6-18.
+6-19.
 Hours and sale of alcoholic beverages for consumption on the premises.

-Unless state laws and regulations hereafter provide otherwise, alcoholic beverages for consumption on the premises may be sold Monday through Saturday from 8:00 a.m. to 2:55 a.m. the following day.
-Properly licensed eating establishments which derive at least 50 percent of their annual gross income from the sale of food, establishments that rent rooms for overnight lodging, micro-breweries and micro-distilleries may sell alcoholic beverages for consumption on the premises on Sunday from 11:00 a.m. to 12:00 Midnight.
-Provided, however, if New Year's Day, January 1, of any year falls on a Monday, then such establishments may sell or serve alcoholic beverages by the drink between the hours of 12:01 a.m. and 2:00 a.m. on New Year's Day.
+Unless state laws and regulations hereafter provide otherwise, alcoholic beverages for consumption on the premises may be sold Monday through Saturday from 8:00 a.m. to 2:00 a.m. the following day.
+Properly licensed eating establishments, establishments that derive at least 50 percent of their total annual gross income from the rental of rooms for overnight lodging, micro-breweries and micro-distilleries may sell alcoholic beverages for consumption on the premises on Sunday from 11:00 a.m. to 12:00 Midnight.
+Provided, however, if New Year's Day, January 1, of any year falls on a Monday, then such establishments may sell or serve alcoholic beverages by the drink between the hours of 12:01 a.m. and 1:00 a.m. on New Year's Day.

-(Ord.
-No. 11-12, § 4, adopted Nov.
-28, 2011; Ord.
-No. 17-07, § 1, 9-5-2017; Ord.
-No. 17-09, § 1, 12-18-2017; Ord.
-No. 18-17, § 1, 12-3-2018)

-Editor's note(s)—Ord.
-No. 11-12, §§ 1, 4, adopted Nov.
-28, 2011, repealed the former § 6-18, and enacted a new § 6-18 as set out herein.
-The former § 6-18 pertained to hours and days of sale of distilled spirits sold by the package and derived from Ord. of 9-7-1999, § 1(4-19); Ord.
-No. 04-01, § 3, 3-1-2004.

 Sec.
-6-19.
-Reserved.

-Editor's note(s)—Ord.
-No. 11-12, §§ 1, 5, adopted Nov.
-28, 2011, repealed § 6-19, which pertained to hours of sale of malt beverages and wine sold by the package and derived from Ord. of 9-7-1999, § 1(4-20).

-Sec.
 6-20.
-Reserved.

-Editor's note(s)—Ord.
-No. 11-12, §§ 1, 5, adopted Nov.
-28, 2011, repealed § 6-20, which pertained to serving time of pouring outlets and eating establishments and derived from Ord. of 9-7-1999, § 1(4-21); Ord.
-No. 01-16, § 1, 8-6-01; Ord.
-No. 05-21, § 1, 12-5-2005; Ord.
-No. 06-27, § 3, 12-4-2006; Ord.
-No. 06-29, § 1, 12-22-2006; Ord.
-No. 07-11, § 1, 5-7-2007.

-Sec.
-6-21.
 Closing and vacation of premises of pouring outlets.